Product quantity cannot be greater than 99

 Troubleshooting/Frequently Asked Questions

 Always turn the handwheel TOWARDS you (counter clockwise) as turning it in the opposite direction (away from you, clockwise) may knock the timing out requiring repair from a service center.

 Always be sure your presser foot is in the DOWN position before sewing.
 Sewing with the presser foot in the up position will cause your thread to tangle and your bobbin to jam.

-Change needles regularly (after 16 hours of use) as dull/weak needles can cause damage to your machine and fabric.
+Change needles regularly (after every 6 - 8 hours of use) as dull/weak needles can cause damage to your machine and fabric.
 Only use SINGER needles on your SINGER sewing machine.

 Always be sure you are using the correct bobbin for your machine.
 Class 66, Class 15 and Class 15J bobbins look very similar.
 However, using the incorrect bobbin class in your machine can cause damage.

 Q. Why is my electronic machine beeping?
 Why won't my machine sew?
 Why will my machine start to sew then stop?